Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses

 To validate the assumption ({\bf II}), we measure $r(\delta_c, \delta_{\rm DMO})$ and $\sqrt{P_{cc}/P_{\rm DMO}}$ to quantify the phase and amplitude differences between $\delta_c(\bfk)$ and $\delta_{\rm DMO}(\bfk)$ respectively (Fig.~\ref{fig:T-r2}).
 The phases are nearly identical, with $1 - r < 0.1\%$ at $k<1\kunit$ for both simulations.
 The amplitudes deviate more significantly, particularly in Illustris-1.
 This larger discrepancy arises from the stronger AGN feedback implemented in Illustris-1, which substantially modifies the matter distribution, especially baryons residing in halos \cite{genel2014introducing, popesso2024hot}.
 Nevertheless, even under such aggressive feedback, the maximum deviation remains below $\sim 1\%$ at $z=0$ around $k\sim 1\kunit$, confirming the robustness of the assumption ({\bf II}) on scales $k\lesssim 1\kunit$.
 It is a consequence of $\Omega_c\gg \Omega_b$ and the delayed response of cold dark matter clustering to baryon processes, as their interaction occurs solely through gravitational potential changes, rather than through direct feedback mechanisms.

 The validations of these assumptions already ensure the robustness of the $\hat\mT$ derivation.
-Furthermore, direct measurements in simulations confirm $\hat\mT=\mT$ within $1\%$ accuracy on scales $k< 1\kunit$ (Fig.~\ref{fig:T-ratio}) and $z\in[0,3]$, despite significantly different feedback strengths adopted in TNG300-1 and Illustris-1.
+Furthermore, direct measurements (Fig.~\ref{fig:T-ratio}) in simulations confirm $\hat\mT=\mT$ within $1\%$ accuracy on scales $k< 1\kunit$ and $z\in[0,3]$, despite significantly different feedback strengths adopted in TNG300-1 and Illustris-1.
 Here $\mT=\sqrt{P_{\rm DMO}/P_{mm}}$ is the ground truth.
 It explicitly indicates that the baryonic effect on the matter power spectrum can be corrected accurately at $k<1 \kunit$.
 On smaller scales $k=1\sim 10\kunit$, deviations increase to $\sim 2\%$ in TNG300-1 and $\sim 8\%$ in Illustris-1 at $z=0$.
-The primary source of these deviations is the assumption ({\bf II}), since baryons indeed modify the clustering amplitude of cold dark matter on Mpc and smaller scales (Fig.~\ref{fig:T-r2}).
+The primary source of these deviations is the assumption ({\bf II}), since { the back-reaction of} baryons indeed modifies the clustering amplitude of cold dark matter on Mpc and smaller scales (Fig.~\ref{fig:T-r2}). {In the appendix, we further show that massive-neutrino clustering can be incorporated by simply replacing $\Omega_c$ with $\Omega_{c\nu}\equiv \Omega_c+\Omega_\nu$ in Eq.~(\ref{equ:T}), while preserving the validated accuracy in Fig.~\ref{fig:T-ratio}. }

 We emphasize that by design, our method removes baryonic effects at the field level.
 Therefore, baryonic effects in other summarized statistics are removed as well.
 To illustrate, we take the scattering transform \cite{mallat2012group, bruna2013invariant, eickenberg2018solid, cheng2020new} as an example of beyond 2-point statistics.
 We adopt the Gaussian-Legendre wavelet filter to extract features of the 3D isotropic field, $\psi_{jl}(\bfx) = \exp[-r^2 /(2\sigma_j^2) ]\, r^l {\rm P}_l (\cos\theta)$.
 The Gaussian function determines the spatial correlation by scaling $\sigma_j \equiv \sigma/2^j$, while the Legendre polynomials ${\rm P}_{l}$ determine the angular correlation.
 The scattering transform coefficients of the stochastic field, e.g., $I_0 = \delta_m(\bfx)$, are obtained following,